 Please note that this is subject to change and will be confirmed by the date of interview.

 Prior to this question you will be given a clinical scenario and a short while to review it.
 You will then be asked questions relating to this scenario.
 This question will last approximately 10 minutes.
-You will be given a 'brief period' to review the scenario before questions start.

 Clinical scenario considerations